tolomea/django-data-browser/README.md

 Data Browser: https://data-browser-demo.herokuapp.com/data-browser/

-Becuase it's hosted on Heroku free tier it might take a while to respond to the first page load.
+Because it's hosted on Heroku free tier it might take a while to respond to the first page load.

 ## Installation